leoloveisme/happybeings/README.md

 ********************

-This is a project for the book / screenplay series called **Happy People**.
+This is a project for the book / screenplay series called **Happy Beings**.

 Feel free to translate this book(s) into other languages and contribute in the existing ones.